CZ-NIC/knot/doc/reference.rst

 Configuration file for Knot DNS uses simplified YAML format.
 Simplified means that not all features are supported.

-For the configuration items description, there are some symbol with the folowing meaning:
+For the configuration items description, there are some symbols with the folowing meaning:

 - *INT* - Integer